 California Adventure: GRIZZLY PEAK

-- Smokejumpers Grill – Their dairy-free menu includes hamburgers, vegan Impossible burgers, Impossible chili, and waffle fries.
+- Smokejumpers Grill – Their dairy-free menu includes hamburgers, vegan Impossible burgers, spicy chicken sandwich, and fries.
+You can also custom order a dairy-free cheeseburger.

 Impossible meatball pasta with dairy-free parmesan at Pym Test Kitchen

-- Black Tap Craft Burgers & Shakes – They offer a vegan burger, and some of their beef burgers can be made dairy-free without cheese and with a vegan bun swap.
+- Black Tap Craft Burgers & Shakes – They offer a vegan burger, vegan portobello sandwich, and some of their beef burgers can be made dairy-free without cheese and with a vegan bun swap.
 Their chefs can also make dairy-free salads on order.
+AND they now offer a vegan Black & White Cakeshake, complete with cake slice, frosting rim, and whipped cream!

 - Jamba – They blend several of Jamba’s plant-based, dairy-free smoothies and smoothie bowls.